 Grief Camps are a great resource to help normalize individual reactions to grief by allowing children to interact with peers who have suffered similar loss.
-Grief camps often engage children in therapeutic activities that incorporate art, writing, music and movement to help process feelings of grief.
+Grief camps engage children in therapeutic activities that incorporate art, writing, music and movement to help process feelings of grief.
 Children who attend grief camps learn to develop healthy coping skills while restoring a sense of normalcy with peers and surviving family members.

 Your child may benefit from our program if you notice they are experiencing one or more of the following: